skyfielders/python-skyfield/skyfield/documentation/planets.rst

  Planets and their moons: JPL ephemeris files
 ==============================================

-..
-Big list of files is at ftp://ssd.jpl.nasa.gov/pub/eph/planets/bsp

 For planets and their moons,
 NASA’s Jet Propulsion Laboratory (JPL) offers high accuracy tables of positions